Skip to content

 --orphanChainSubThresh <f>Orphan chain pruning (default 0.0 = align all).

---noErrorModelDisable the alignment error model (alignment mode).
+--noErrorModelDisable the alignment error model (ordinary alignment mode).

 OptionDescription